-With the help of the WordPress + Office 365 plugin your Microsoft Office 365 / Azure Active Directory users can sign into your website using their corporate work or school account: No username or password required!
+Sign in with Microsoft for WordPress is a single sign-on authentication flow that allows Microsoft Office 365 / Azure AD users to sign into your WordPress website using their corporate work or school account: no username or password required!

-- The plugin implements the Open Connect ID protocol which is a simple identity layer built on top of the OAuth 2.0 protocol […] It provides information about the end user in the form of an ID token that verifies the identity of the user and provides basic profile information about the user […] continue reading on the Microsoft website.
+The WordPress + Azure AD / Microsoft Office 365 plugin implements the Open Connect ID protocol which is a simple identity layer built on top of the OAuth 2.0 protocol […] It provides information about the end user in the form of an ID token that verifies the identity of the user and provides basic profile information about the user […] continue reading on the Microsoft website.